pyrmont/sled/README.md

 For more information on each subcommand, type 'sled help <subcommand>'.
 ```

-> [!WARNING]
+## Requirements

-> Sled uses the `curl` command-line utility to communicate with the Advent of
+Sled uses the `curl` command-line utility to communicate with the Advent of Code
-> Code servers.
+servers.
 It must be on the PATH of the user that runs `sled`.

 ## Installing